Merton (New South Wales): Heritage listing

 As at 6 July 2010, historically the property is of regional significance as it was settled by one of the region's founding families, bought by the region's best known successful pastoralist, and contains evidence of the original homestead buildings.
 It has remained continuously in use for its original purpose.
 Socially the homestead site has regional significance for the descendants of the Ogilvie, Reginald White and Porter families.
 Scientifically it has regional significance for its potential to reveal information which could contribute to an understanding of the lifestyle of successful pastoralists in the 19th and 20th centuries and about the changes in farming in the Upper Hunter over the past century.
 Because of the surviving evidence of settlement by its founders, the homestead has regional rarity.

 The complex (of very early settler's cottage, late 19th century homestead complete with gardens and terrace and early 20th century ballroom) is surviving evidence of progress made by two very important Hunter Valley settlers.
-The early cottage is the oldest surviving in the area.
+The early cottage is one of the oldest surviving in the area.
 The complex occupies a prominent site overlooking the town of Denman, in a remarkable setting (National Trust classification).
 Its strong association with an important figure in the person of Commander William Ogilvie.
-First Crown grantee to take up residence in the upper Hunter in 1825 (RNE).
+One of the first Crown grantees to take up residence in the upper Hunter in 1825 (RNE).

 Merton was listed on the New South Wales State Heritage Register on 2 April 1999.